About Us

 VIP Community Services

-VIP’s commitment to Justice, Equity, Diversity, and Inclusion (JEDI) is interwoven in all aspects of our work.
-We believe in lifelong learning, identifying and redressing power imbalances, developing and sustaining inclusive relationships guided by respect and trust, while pursuing accountability on behalf of those we serve.
+VIP believes in lifelong learning, identifying and redressing power imbalances, developing and sustaining relationships guided by respect and trust, while pursuing accountability on behalf of those we serve.

 VIP demonstrates its commitment to these principles in concrete terms by adopting trauma-informed, resilience-oriented, and equitable (TIROE) care principles and practices that improve client and staff engagement and retention, outcomes, and experience with care.
 We believe that a feeling of safety is the foundation of highly effective teams and quality client care.